Qualitative Health Research

 Qualitative Health Research is a peer-reviewed medical journal that covers the field of public health.
 The editor-in-chief is Janice M. Morse (University of Utah).
-It was established in 1991 and is published by SAGE Publications.
+It was established in 1991 and is published by SAGE Publishing.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Science Citation Index Expanded.
-According to the Journal Citation Reports, its 2021 impact factor is 4.233.
+According to the Journal Citation Reports, its 2023 impact factor is 2.6.